rust-project-primer/book/src/releasing/crates.md

 specifies how this works, and today there are some commercial private crate registries that you can use, or you can even host your own registry.

+## Rust Crate Registry

-## [Crates.io][crates.io]
+[Crates.io][crates.io]

-Crates.io is the public Rust package index.
+ is the public Rust package index.
 It is free and used by the Rust community to share libraries and tooling.
 It integrates with [docs.rs][] to automatically build and host documentation for any crates that are published to it.